eightyfive/laravel-exodus/README.md

 A normal workflow while DEV'ing could be:

-1. Create `migrations.yaml` file
+1. Create `migrations.yaml` file (Add a `posts` table)
 2. `make:migrations`
 3. `migrate`
-4. Edit `migrations.yaml` file
+4. Edit `migrations.yaml` file (Add a `users` table)
 5. `make:migrations`
 6. `migrate:refresh (--seed)`
 7. Edit `migrations.yaml` file
 8. ...
 (Repeat)

-### `migrations.lock` file
+### The `migrations.lock` file

-As you may have noticed if you ran a similar example as above, the migration file names don't change between several `make:migrations` commands.
+By default the migration file names won't change between multiple `make:migrations` runs.

-This is because Exodus keeps track of file names in the `database/migrations.lock` file (to commit in your repository).
-While in DEV you want to iterate fast through different table schemas but do not want to create a new migration file for every column change.
+This is because Exodus keeps track of the initial migration file name in `database/migrations.lock` (to commit in your repository).

-_Note_: When you edit a YAML migration, you obviously need to run `migrate:refresh (--seed)` for the changes to be reflected in your database.
+This makes sure `git` sees the edits in the same migration file throughout the whole DEV.

 ### The `force` option

-Sometimes you may need to bypass the `migrations.lock` file.
-For example when you want to change table order creation.
+Sometimes you may want to bypass the `migrations.lock` file (For example when you want to change the table order creation).

 ```bash
 php artisan make:migrations --force